btweinstein/btweinstein.github.io/scientific_computing.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Py2hT0Y7gJ4" frameborder="0" allowfullscreen></iframe>
 </p>

-After completing the final project, I wrote a proposal to the [Institute for Applied Computational Sciences](https://iacs.seas.harvard.edu/) at Harvard asking them to fund work extending the simulation; I wanted to add real-time visualization of fluid flows with `vispy` and add the transport of passive scalars by fluid flow (a situation relevant to my experiments).
-IACS awarded me a $25,000 student scholarship to develop the simulation further and I completed those additions.
+After completing the final project for CS205, I wrote a proposal to the [Institute for Applied Computational Sciences](https://iacs.seas.harvard.edu/) at Harvard asking them to fund work extending the simulation; I wanted to add real-time visualization of fluid flows with `vispy` (`OpenGL`) and add the transport of passive scalars by fluid flow (a situation relevant to my experiments).
+IACS awarded me a $25,000 student scholarship and I completed those additions.
 This was one of my favorite projects during my PhD.

 ### [Buoyant Flow in the Stokes Regime](https://github.com/btweinstein/stokesBuoyantSoluteFoam)